William Guggenheim: Later years

 After years of marital strain, William separated from Aimee.
 William died on June 27, 1941, in Manhattan, New York, and was interred at Salem Fields Cemetery in the Guggenheim family plot.
 He left his entire estate to four former showgirls.

 Guggenheim Honor Cup

 On February 6, 1911, William Guggenheim donated the Guggenheim Honor Cup to the Penn Club of New York.
 The cup, made of silver with a simple design, was to be engraved each year with the name of a Penn alumnus who had honored the University of Pennsylvania by achieving notable success.
 Each such honoree was celebrated at the club's annual dinner in New York City.
 The original cup was engraved with names until 1955.
-The 1919 engraving jointly honored Penn alumni who had served in WW I. From 1956 to 1959 the Guggenheim Honor Cup was replaced by the Benjamin Frankin Honor Cup.
+The 1919 engraving jointly honored Penn alumni who had served in WW I. From 1956 to 1959 the Guggenheim Honor Cup was replaced by the Benjamin Franklin Honor Cup.